Las Iguanas-Punta Condega

 Wildlife Ecosystems

 Las Iguanas-Punta Condega takes its name from the black iguana (Ctenosaura similis), which occurs in significant numbers on the rocky headlands and scrub vegetation of the area.
-The coastal habitat is vitally important for olive ridley sea turtles (Lepidochelys olivacea), which nest on beaches within and adjacent to the protected area in one of Honduras's most important Pacific coast nesting concentrations.
-Leatherback turtles also nest in smaller numbers.
-The estuarine and mangrove habitats provide critical feeding and nursery habitat for commercially important fish species including snook, mullet, shrimp, and crab, supporting artisanal fishing communities.
-Wading birds including herons, egrets, and roseate spoonbills feed along the tidal flats, while ospreys and laughing falcons are common raptors over coastal waters.
+The coastal habitat is vitally important for olive ridley sea turtles (Lepidochelys olivacea), which nest on beaches within and adjacent to the protected area in one of Honduras's most important Pacific coast nesting concentrations; the area is considered the second most important turtle nesting site in the region after Punta Ratón.
+[1]) The estuarine and mangrove habitats provide critical feeding and nursery habitat for commercially important fish species, with 61 fish species, 21 crustacean species, and 18 mollusk species documented in the area.
+Wading birds including herons, egrets, and roseate spoonbills feed along the tidal flats, while ospreys and other raptors are common over coastal waters.
+Some 15 mammal species have been recorded including raccoon, armadillo, and dolphin in offshore waters.

 Flora Ecosystems